mdayku/twimc/ARCHITECTURE.md

 ## System Overview

-Steno is a single-purpose API service that generates legal demand letters using AWS Bedrock (Claude) with a focus on factual accuracy and document formatting.
+Steno is a single-purpose API service that generates legal demand letters using an LLM provider abstraction: OpenAI (default) or AWS Bedrock (Claude), with a focus on factual accuracy and document formatting.

 ## High-Level Architecture